 Although I generally choose to avoid giving stars, I aim to mention what facets of the fragrance are particularly incredible, sub-standard or mediocre if I deem it helpful to my readers, whether from the perspective of perfume as an art, or from a more utilitarian standpoint.
 At the end of the day, one’s preferences are highly personal, so it likely does not matter what I or perhaps anyone else thinks.

-Nonetheless, here I’d like to share with you a list of criteria that are typically used by perfume reviewers, which include 1) quality, 2) originality, 3) projection, 4) longevity, 5) versatility, 6) value, 7) complement frequency, 8) packaging, as well as an 9) overall rating and 10) recommendations.
+Nonetheless, here I’d like to share with you a list of criteria that are typically used by perfume reviewers, which include 1) general smell & quality, 2) originality, 3) projection & sillage, 4) longevity, 5) versatility, 6) value, 7) like-ability (complement frequency), 8) packaging, as well as an 9) overall rating and 10) recommendations.
 I mostly stress the first four in addition to an overall grade when deciding whether to add a full bottle to my own personal collection.
 But first of all, a word about rating scales is in order.